-Every year since its inception in 1954, the Sahitya Akademi Award prizes to the most outstanding books of literary merit published in any of the major Indian languages recognised by the Akademy.
+Every year since its inception in 1954, the Sahitya Akademi Award prizes to the most outstanding books of literary merit published in any of the major Indian languages recognised by the Akademi.
 The award amount, which was Rs.5,000 since inception, had been enhanced to Rs.10,000 from 1983, Rs.25,000 from 1988, Rs.40,000 from 2001, Rs.50,000 from 2003 and is now Rs.1,00,000 from 2009.
 The first Awards were given in 1955.

-Criteria of Eligibility for the Award
+(2).
+Criteria of eligibility for the Award

 - In order to be eligible for the award, the book must be an outstanding contribution to the language and literature to which it belongs.
 The book may be a creative or a critical work, but must not be

-- A work of translation; or
+- a work of translation; or

-- An abridgement, or a compilation, or an annotation; or
+- an abridgement, or a compilation, or an annotation; or

-- The work of an author who is a member of the Executive Board of the Akademi.
+- the work of an author who is a member of the Executive Board of the Akademi.

 - A fresh collection of writings published earlier in book form, or revised editions of books published earlier, are not eligible for Award.
 However, if at least 75% of the work included in a collection has been published for the first time in book form, it can be considered for Award.